Progressive supranuclear palsy

 • Oral medications: Some medications used to treat Parkinson's disease may help treat slow movements, stiffness, and balance problems, but they often have short-lived effects.

 • Rehabilitative therapies: Physical therapy may help prevent falls and improve balance.
-Occupational therapy may help improve the ability to perform daily tasks.
-Speech therapy may provide targeted treatments for swallowing and speech difficulties to reduce risk of aspiration and improve communication.
+Occupational therapy can help improve the ability to perform daily tasks.
+Speech therapy may provide targeted treatments for swallowing and speech difficulties to reduce the risk of aspiration and improve communication.

 • Palliative care: This specialized care provides medical, social, and emotional support for people with PSP and their caregivers as symptoms progress.
 Palliative care enables people with PSP to live more comfortably.